Perlkonig/personal-blog/01.blog/fallcon-31-2018-wrap-up/item.md

 The expansion also adds an eighth card per age.
 These new cards leverage the new mechanics.

 I enjoyed the game, but it sure felt like a lot to keep track of.
 And it's not that I don't like having lots to do, but the core mechanic is still a very simple and fast drafting game.
 There's just some tension between the lightness of the core mechanic and the amount of work you need to do to make effective drafting decisions.
-I would definitely play it again.
+I would definitely play it again, th ough.

 Ultimately, what makes this game great is how flexible it is.
 I still think the base 7 Wonders belongs in most people's collections.
 It's the quintessential drafting game.
 It's easy to teach, even to kids, but it rewards thoughtful play.
 And you can add as much or as little complexity with the expansions as you want.
 Most of them are modular, so you can pick and choose.
 To me Leaders is pretty much essential.
 But the rest you can take or leave depending on your group.